dapr/docs/daprdocs/content/en/developing-applications/develop-components/develop-workflows.md

 | Language stack | Package |
 | - | - |
 | .NET | [Dapr.Workflow](https://www.nuget.org/packages/Dapr.Workflow) |

+## Workflow patterns

+Dapr workflows simplify complex, stateful coordination requirements in event-driven applications.
+The following sections describe several application patterns that can benefit from Dapr workflows:

+### Function chaining

+In the function chaining pattern, multiple functions are called in succession on a single input, and the output of one function is passed as the input to the next function.
+With this pattern, you can create a sequence of operations that need to be performed on some data, such as filtering, transforming, and reducing.

+TODO: DIAGRAM?

+You can use Dapr workflows to implement the function chaining pattern concisely as shown in the following example.

+TODO: CODE EXAMPLE

+### Fan out/fan in

+In the fan out/fan in design pattern, you execute multiple tasks simultaneously across mulitple workers and wait for them to recombine.

+The fan out part of the pattern involves distributing the input data to multiple workers, each of which processes a portion of the data in parallel.

+The fan in part of the pattern involves recombining the results from the workers into a single output.

+TODO: DIAGRAM?

+This pattern can be implemented in a variety of ways, such as using message queues, channels, or async/await.
+The Dapr workflows extension handles this pattern with relatively simple code:

+TODO: CODE EXAMPLE

+### Async HTTP APIs

+In an asynchronous HTTP API pattern, you coordinate non-blocking requests and responses with external clients.
+This increases performance and scalability.
+One way to implement an asynchronous API is to use an event-driven architecture, where the server listens for incoming requests and triggers an event to handle each request as it comes in.
+Another way is to use asynchronous programming libraries or frameworks, which allow you to write non-blocking code using callbacks, promises, or async/await.

+TODO: DIAGRAM?

+Dapr workflows simplifies or even removing the code you need to write to interact with long-running function executions.

+TODO: CODE EXAMPLE

+### Monitor

+The monitor pattern is a flexible, recurring process in a workflow that coordinates the actions of multiple threads by controlling access to shared resources.
+Typically:

+1. The thread must first acquire the monitor.
+1. Once the thread has acquired the monitor, it can access the shared resource.
+1. The thread then releases the monitor.

+This ensures that only one thread can access the shared resource at a time, preventing synchronization issues.

+TODO: DIAGRAM?

+In a few lines of code, you can create multiple monitors that observe arbitrary endpoints.
+The following code implements a basic monitor:

+TODO: CODE EXAMPLE

 ## Features and concepts